-The majority of the net favorable prior year reserve development related to short-tail lines of business, with our professional lines business also contributing notably.
+Overall, the majority of the net favorable prior year reserve development related to short-tail lines of business.
+Net favorable prior year reserve development for liability reinsurance also contributed significantly in 2013 with professional lines contributing notably in 2012 and 2011.
+Favorable development in 2013 was partially offset by adverse development in the insurance professional and liability lines.

-The underlying exposures in the property, marine and aviation reserving classes within our insurance segment and the property reserving class within our reinsurance segment largely relate to short-tail business.
-Development from these classes contributed \$186 million, \$178 million and \$181 million of the total net favorable prior year reserve development in 2012, 2011 and 2010, respectively, and primarily reflected the recognition of better than expected loss emergence.
+The underlying exposures in our property, marine and aviation reserving classes within our insurance segment and the property reserving class within our reinsurance segment largely relate to short-tail business.
+Development from these classes contributed \$162 million, \$186 million and \$178 million of the total net favorable prior year reserve development in 2013, 2012 and 2011, respectively, and primarily reflected the recognition of better than expected loss emergence.